Prokar Dasgupta: Journal editor

 Between 2013 and 2020 he was editor-in-chief of the urology journal, BJU International (BJUI).
 He sits on the Board of Studies, All India Institute of Medical Sciences, Rishikesh.

 Charity work

 He is involved in developing treatments for prostate cancer with King's College's Prostate Cancer Research Centre, of which he is a trustee.
 He is also a trustee of the prostate charities The Malcolm Coptcoat Trust.

-Awards and honours
+Honours and awards

 In 2006 the British Association of Urological Surgeons (BAUS) awarded Dasgupta the Karl Storz Harold Hopkins Golden Telescope award.
 He was appointed president of the Hunterian Society for 2012–2013.
 In 2017 he was awarded the Fellowship of the Linnaean Society.
 The following year he received the Fellowship of King's College.

 In 2020 he received the St Peter's Medal from the BAUS.
 In 2021 the Royal College of Surgeons of Edinburgh made him Kings James IV Professor of surgery.
 In 2022 the Indian government awarded him the Padma Shri.

+Dasgupta was appointed Officer of the Order of the British Empire (OBE) in the 2023 Birthday Honours for services to surgery and science.
+In 2025 he was elected Honorary Fellow of the Royal Academy of Engineering.